 Bergamot essential oil can be used topically, inhaled through a diffuser, or added to bathwater.
 It’s also available in various supplements, including powders, capsules, and juices.

 Bergamot essential oil is extracted from the rind of the bergamot fruit and is known for its fresh, citrusy, and floral aroma.
-It's commonly used in aromatherapy for its calming and uplifting properties.

 4. Ginger Oil